-Service members who move due to a permanent-change-of-station move may be eligible to deduct some of their unreimbursed moving expenses from their federal income tax returns.
-Most moving costs are covered by military allowances, so you’ll want to save your receipts and log your expenses to calculate any possible deduction at the end of the tax year.
+Service members who move due to a permanent change of station may be eligible to deduct some of their unreimbursed moving expenses from their federal income tax returns.
+Many of these costs are covered by military allowances, so you’ll want to save your receipts and log your expenses to calculate any possible deduction at the end of the tax year.

-Check out IRS Publication 521, Moving Expenses for examples and more details.
+Check out IRS Tax Topic 455, Moving Expenses for examples and more details.

 Who is eligible?

-The only people who can deduct moving expenses are active-duty military members who relocated due to PCS orders or, in some cases, their unaccompanied family members.
+Only active-duty military members who relocate due to PCS orders or, in some cases, their unaccompanied family members, can deduct moving expenses.
 These include orders to a first duty station and orders when separating or retiring from military service.

-MilTax's tax preparation and e-filing software is available from Jan.
-22 to Oct.
-15. And MilTax consultants are available year-round to help with tax questions.
+MilTax’s tax preparation and e-filing software is available from mid-January through mid-October, and MilTax consultants are available year-round to help with your tax questions.

 What expenses can be deducted?

-In general, you can deduct unreimbursed expenses directly related to the moving and storage of your household goods, and your travel from your old location to the new one.
+In general, you can deduct unreimbursed expenses directly related to the moving and storage of your household goods, as well as costs (subject to approval) related to travel from your old location to a new one.
 This includes expenses for the taxpayer and any member of their household.